Cynth3tik/awesome/README.md

 *   [Yelp/detect-secrets](https://github.com/Yelp/detect-secrets) - An enterprise friendly way of detecting and preventing secrets in code.

+*   [containers/podman-compose](https://github.com/containers/podman-compose) - a script to run docker-compose.yml using podman

 ## Ruby

 *   [homebrew-ffmpeg/homebrew-ffmpeg](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg) - A homebrew tap for an ffmpeg formula with lots of options